 We also know: 1) marijuana use is up, 2) marijuana positive test results in the workplace are up, and 3) marijuana-related traffic accidents and fatalities are up.

 This means that there are more workers using marijuana, at work under the influence of marijuana, and exposing their employers to greater exposure to legal liability through increased possibility of accidents.

-Those three trends form a strong argument in favor of continuing to drug test applicants and employees for marijuana; yet they are may not even be the three most compelling reasons to continue testing for marijuana.
+Those three trends form a strong argument in favor of continuing to drug test candidates and employees for marijuana; yet they are may not even be the three most compelling reasons to continue testing for marijuana.
 Employers who may be considering dropping marijuana from their drug test panel should think again.